ashvini-patel/Gossip-Pushsum/README.md

 ./project2_bonus numNodes topology algorithm P

+where,

-where numNodes is the number of actors involved
-      topology is one of {line, full, 2D, imp2D}
+numNodes is the number of actors involved topology is one of {line, full, 2D, imp2D}
 algorithm is one of {gossip, push-sum}
 P can take any value from 1 to 100
-      Note: Run project2_bonus and DO NOT add percentage symbol after P.

 ##### Output: